open-mmlab/mmdetection/docs/en/notes/faq.md

   1. Uninstall existing `mmcv-lite` in the environment using `pip uninstall mmcv-lite`.
   2. Install `mmcv` following the [installation instruction](https://mmcv.readthedocs.io/en/2.x/get_started/installation.html).

+- "Microsoft Visual C++ 14.0 or graeter is required" during installation on Windows.

+  The reason is that the corresponding C ++ environment compilation dependencies are lacking, and you need to download it at Microsoft officials [visual-cpp-build-tools](https://visualstudio.microsoft.com/zh-hans/visual-cpp-build-tools/), Select the "Use C ++ Desktop Development" option to install the minimum dependencies, and then re-install.

 - Using Albumentations

   If you would like to use `albumentations`, we suggest using `pip install -r requirements/albu.txt` or